bwo/monads/README.md

   monads.list> (run-monad (list-t monads.maybe/m) (lift (mplus (return 5) (return 3))))
   #<Just (5)>
   ```

-  ), and constructing many layers of monads seems very tricky.
+  In both algo.monads and morph creating a monad transformer stack
+  more than two monads deep seems like a touchy proposition.

 ## License